Welcome to the CDAA

 Monthly Meetings

-These meetings are held at "Christ Church United Reform Church" Carnarvan Road, Clacton-on-Sea at 7.30 p.m. on the first Thursday of each month (except August).
-The meetings conclude at 9.45 p.m.
+These meetings are held at "Community Voluntary Services Tendring (CVST)" 22, Rosemary Road, Clacton-on-Sea, CO15 1NZ at 7.30 p.m. on the first Thursday of each month (except August).
+Access is only from the free rear car park (Imperial House Car Park) in Beach Road.
+The meetings conclude at 9.30 p.m.
 Find our Meeting Hall

 In addition to the main events, there are also Monthly 'Night Sky' , 'Astro-News' presentations, Seasonal Constellations and a regular raffle.